-Tom Silvia brings over two decades of institutional investment experience to the NHMBB.
-In 2009, Tom founded Fenix Partners, LLC to invest in distressed components of the capital markets.
+Tom Silvia brings over two decades of institutional investment experience to the Bank.
+In 2009, Mr. Silvia founded Fenix Partners, LLC to invest in distressed components of the capital markets.
 The majority of the fund was deployed in distressed residential mortgage-backed securities.
-Prior to starting Fenix Partners, Tom was Senior Vice President and Bond Group Leader with Fidelity Investments in which he oversaw the portfolio management, trading and research of over \$200 billion.
-Tom performed other roles with Fidelity over 15 years including 7 years as a portfolio manager specializing in mortgage-backed securities.
-Tom began his investment career with trading and research positions at both Donaldson, Lufkin & Jenrette, and LF Rothschild.
-Currently, Tom was appointed by Governor John Lynch to serve on the

-Independent Investment Committee of New Hampshire Retirement System and chairs the Executive Board for the University of Rhode Island Foundation.
+Prior to starting Fenix Partners, Mr. Silvia was Senior Vice President and Bond Group Leader with Fidelity Investments in which he oversaw the portfolio management, trading and research of over \$200 billion.
+He performed other roles with Fidelity over 15 years including 7 years as a portfolio manger specializing in mortgage-backed securities.
+Mr. Silvia began his investment career with trading and research positions at both Donaldson, Lufkin & Jenrette, and LF Rothschild.
+Currently, he was appointed by Governor John Lynch to serve on the Independent Investment Committee of New Hampshire Retirement System and chairs the Executive Board for the University of Rhode Island Foundation.